oracle/weblogic-kubernetes-operator/documentation/3.0/content/faq/resource-settings.md

 ##### Configuring heap size

 If you specify Pod memory limits, Oracle recommends configuring WebLogic Server heap sizes as a percentage.
 The JVM will interpret the percentage as a fraction of the limit.
-This is done using the JVM `-XX:MinRAMPercentage` and `-XX:MaxRAMPercentage` options in the `USER_MEM_ARGS` [Domain environment variable]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}).
+This is done using the JVM `-XX:InitialRAMPercentage` and `-XX:MaxRAMPercentage` options in the `USER_MEM_ARGS` [Domain environment variable]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}).
 For example:

 ```
   spec:
     resources:
       env:
       - name: USER_MEM_ARGS
-        value: "-XX:MinRAMPercentage=25.0 -XX:MaxRAMPercentage=50.0 -Djava.security.egd=file:/dev/./urandom"
+        value: "-XX:InitialRAMPercentage=25.0 -XX:MaxRAMPercentage=50.0 -Djava.security.egd=file:/dev/./urandom"
 ```

 Additionally, there's a `node-manager` process that's running in the same container as the WebLogic Server, which has its own heap and native memory requirements.
 Its heap is tuned by using `-Xms` and `-Xmx` in the `NODEMGR_MEM_ARGS` environment variable.
 Oracle recommends setting the Node Manager heap memory to fixed sizes, instead of percentages, where [the default tuning]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}) is usually sufficient.